Seat Belt Safety

 - Read and follow all labels and instructions.

-- Never use car seats purchased from yard sales, secondhand stores or flea markets.
+- Never use a car seat purchased from yard sales, secondhand stores or flea markets.

 - Never let children ride on laps or in cargo areas or pickup truck beds.

-- Get help with your child passenger safety by contacting a Safe Kids coalition near you.
+- Get help with our child passenger safety by contacting a Safe Kids coalition near you.